Homework 10 Solutions

 CREATE TABLE low_variance AS

-SELECT fur, MAX(height) - MIN(height) FROM dogs GROUP BY fur
+SELECT fur, MAX(height) - MIN(height) AS height_range FROM dogs GROUP BY fur

-Explanation: The average height of long-haired dogs is 39.7, so the low variance criterion requires the height of each long-haired dog to be between 27.8 and 51.6.
-However, abraham
+The average height of long-haired dogs is 39.7, so the low variance criterion requires the height of each long-haired dog to be between 27.8 and 51.6.
+However, ace

 is a long-haired dog with height 26, which is outside this range.
-For short-haired dogs, barack
+For short-haired dogs, bella

 with height 31.
 This gives a height range of 1.